What to do in the Peloponnese’s most stunning town

 TAKE A LOVELY WALK AROUND THE ENTIRE ISLAND

-Most visitors to Monemvasia will enter the old town through the main gate.
+Most visitors to Monemvasia will enter the old town through her town gate.
 However, in the shadow of looming scarps, the island offers an alternative route, as well.

 Encircling the entire rock, an inconspicuous footpath runs along the water’s edge, now and then allowing glimpses of the acropolis, before reaching the small lighthouse at the far side of the town.
 Although most of the path is undemanding, the last part (right before the lighthouse) will require you to scramble across perforated rocks, so keep that in mind before venturing out onto the trail.

-All in all, the pathway is a wonderful opportunity to take in the surrounding scenery and an ideal alternative to the busy road leading to Monemvasia’s principal entrance.
+All in all, the pathway is a wonderful opportunity to take in the surrounding scenery and an ideal alternative to the busy road leading to Monemvasia’s main entrance.

 TASTE THE FAMOUS MALMSEY WINE